bitspittle/bitspittle.dev/site/src/jsMain/resources/markdown/blog/2022/KotlinSite.md

 To solve this, Silk provides its own `Modifier` class which is *inspired* by Jetpack Compose's version but isn't exactly the same one.
 Still, it should look familiar enough to people who write Jetpack Compose code.

-The above Compose for Web `AttrsScope` would be represented by the following `Modifier`:
+The above Compose HTML `AttrsScope` would be represented by the following `Modifier`:

 ```kotlin
 private val EXAMPLE_MODIFIER = Modifier